jhancock532/Three-JS-Music-Visualiser/README.md

   return average / MAX_SOUND_VALUE;
 }
 ```
 At this stage we have implemented all the basics of our Three JS scene.
 To check whether your code looks like mine, check the your code against the code in this CodePen example.
-View the live project here and the code here.
+View the project in action [here](https://codepen.io/jhancock532/full/qKNWxV) and the code [here](https://codepen.io/jhancock532/pen/qKNWxV).
+We should now have a functional music visualiser.